-- Submissions are made by schools to Metropolitan regional office accompanied by the student's education support plan.
+- Submissions are made by schools to the metropolitan regional office accompanied by the student's education support plan.
 Funding requests are based on their individual educational needs and participation in educational activities as identified in their Education Support Plans (ESPs).

-- Funds are allocated in 2 major funding rounds—at the beginning of Semester 2 (25 weeks, includes 5 weeks of next Calendar year) and Semester 1 (15 weeks).
+- Funds are allocated in 2 major funding rounds—at the beginning of Semester 2 (25 weeks, includes 5 weeks of the next calendar year) and Semester 1 (15 weeks).

 - Submissions are considered according to individual needs by the Regional Working Party for Students in OOHC—a group consisting of representatives from the Department of Education (DoE) and Department of Child Safety, Youth and Women.